 If you're not already there, go to the second card (the currently empty one).

 Make sure the Edit button is selected in the Tools palette, and drag a Push button to the card, in the position of the button with the label 7.

 In the Basic Properties of the Inspector palette, set the Style drop-down menu to Rounded Rectangle (in real life you would take the time to have nice graphical buttons, here you are just matching my ugly "programmer art"!).

 number7, and the label to

 Select Object Script from the Object menu to see the starter script as you did with the Begin button.

 Close and save the script.

-Select the button and make a copy of it by choosing Duplicate Objects from the Edit menu and position it where the 8 button will be.
-Copy/Paste and Alt-drag are two other ways to duplicate an object.
+Select the button and make a copy of it, by choosing Duplicate Objects from the Edit menu, and position it where the button with the label 8 will be.
+Copy/Paste and alt-drag are two other ways to duplicate an object.